IREXorg/data-compass/README.rst

 ----------------------
 The project uses Sphinx_ for managing and compiling documentation.

-To build the HTML documentation, Install documentation dependancies:
+To build the HTML documentation, Install documentation dependencies:

 .. code:: bash